modflow-owhm/mf-owhm/bin/readme.txt

 Intel support for ifort ends in December, 2024.

 A future release will switch mf-owhm.exe to ifx.
+Currently there is an issue with ifx because it does not allow for NaN compares, which is used extensively in MODFLOW-OWHM.
+That is,
+    x=NaN
+    then
+    x == x  is always False for NaN

+IFX should accept the compiler flag, /assume:nan_compares but it does not seem to fix the final executable to allow it.
+Instead I had to change the floating point model to all all NaN operations (ie, changing fpe0 to fpe1).

 The two compilers have similar runtimes, but due to different floating point models and optimizations